 If you’re overwhelmed by the task of building rapport and trust through remote teambuilding, hire an expert to make it happen!
-Check out Wild SF Tours for qualified leaders who can turn a conference video call into a meaningful session.
-Feel free to call us at 415-745-5457 or email booking (at) wildsftours.com to chat more!
+Check out Kabloom for qualified leaders who can turn a conference video call into a meaningful session.
+Feel free to call us at 415-942-5421 or email booking (at) kabloom.team to chat more!

 Here we go!
-These are some of our favorite ideas for authentic virtual team building (that aren’t boring!).
-But use your imagination too—just like with improv games, there’s endless possibilities to invent and switch up these team building games and activities.
+These are some of our favorite virtual team building ideas (that aren’t boring!).
+But use your imagination too—just like with improv games, there are endless possibilities to invent and switch up these team building games and activities.

 What sounds better than kicking back on a tropical beach, sipping a piña colada?

 Hawaiian shirts are encouraged on the Virtual Vacation, transporting you to an imaginary island.
-But there’s a catch: your team must now work together to navigate across waters to San Francisco.
+But there’s a catch: your team must now work together to navigate across waters back home.

-Led by Wild SF, energetic, quirky guides will serenade you with ukulele songs, get everyone laughing and connecting, and working together through fun challenges.
+Led by a virtual tour guide from Wild SF, your energetic, quirky host will get everyone laughing, connecting and working together through fun challenges.

 DEI, or diversity training, doesn’t need to be stale and awkward!

 Diversity training is the practice of embracing the things that make us unique, reducing prejudice and discrimination, and improving teamwork and communication.
 It has become increasingly popular among companies, especially larger corporations.